ZhaoQi99/PageHub/README.md

 ```

 ## Configuration
-Pagehub will read the configuration from `config.py` automatically.
+PageSaver will read the configuration from `config.py` automatically.

 ### STORAGE
 * type: storage type.
 Currently supported values are "local".